Thinking about making a transition?

 Admission to the University is also required.
 All the information you will need can be found on the MSU Admissions web page, including requirements, costs, and forms.
 Once admitted to the University, your academic advisor will help you develop a degree plan tailored to your needs.
 You’ll be on your way to earning your BSN, or maybe

 Perhaps your ultimate goal is to obtain a Master’s in Nursing (MSN).
 Graduate nurses are in great demand, and Wilson School of Nursing offers excellent preparation in our Nurse Educator, Family Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner tracks.
-Transition students interested in these fields are required to take the Graduate Record Exam (GRE) and meet with Dr. Debra Walker, Graduate Programs Coordinator to request enrollment in graduate-level pathophysiology and research courses.
+Transition students interested in these fields are required to take the Graduate Record Exam (GRE) and meet with the Graduate Programs Coordinator to request enrollment in graduate-level pathophysiology and research courses.
 These graduate courses will take the place of the undergraduate RN-BSN research and pathophysiology courses.
 Once you’ve earned the BSN degree, you will be eligible to apply to the specific graduate nursing program you wish to complete.
 If accepted for admission to that program, you will continue to work toward your MSN.